rohanbojja/rohanbojja/README.md

 ## Interests

-- Zig, Rust, TypeScript, Swift, Go, and Python
+- TypeScript, Zig, Rust, Swift, and Python
 - HTTP services, agent runtimes, developer tools, and local-first workflows
 - clear interfaces, small abstractions, and systems that are easy to test and operate